Reviews

 Long-Lasting 30-Day Protection

 Each tablet lasts about a month in standing water.
-We didn’t have to check or replace it constantly, which honestly saved us time.
+We didn’t have to check or replace it constantly, which saved us time.

 The dunk keeps releasing the larvae-killing agent, so you can mostly forget about it after setup.